infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * USAID and CRS (2008) point out that basic education in primary and secondary levels contribute to the reduction of poverty.
 It increases labour productivity, improves health and enables people to participate fully in the economy and the development of their societies.
 * Thus OVC **need educational interventions** as they are at risk of becoming infected with HIV due to economic hardships, reduced parental care and protection and increased susceptibility to abuse, and exploitation.

+# Data relevant to education of OVC

-# Data that captures the struggles of OVC in achieving educational outcomes
+## Data that captures the struggles of OVC in achieving educational outcomes
 According to a paper on educational intervention planning for children in care[^14],
 - Youth that left long term foster care after age 17 have been disadvantaged fivefold;
 	- firstly because of their **higher risk of poor grades in primary school,**